 In the Introduction chapter, it was discussed that there is an increase in data consumption regarding music content.
 Companies like Spotify, Apple, and Tidal provide a streaming service that must be of extreme quality to its consumers.

 In 2016, Spotify provides a total of 1387 music sub-genres in its service platform.
 (Nick Patch, 2016).
-Big corporations like Spotify are already on the edge of technology and have dedicated teams working on a sub-area of machine learning called “machine listening”, and classify songs based on a set of factors, including tempo, acoustic-ness, energy, danceability, the strength of the beat and emotional tone (Nick Patch, 2016).
+Big corporations like Spotify are already on the edge of technology and have dedicated teams working on a sub-area of machine learning called “machine listening”, and classify songs based on a set of factors, including time, acoustic-ness, energy, danceability, the strength of the beat and emotional tone (Nick Patch, 2016).
 Spotify already builds it’s platform music genres classification using a still-evolving tool, but “the process is still imperfect.
 At one point, the computers confused the sound of the banjo with human singers” (Nick Patch, 2016).

 In 2020 and with the increase of deep learning study materials, the number of studies published in recent times shows that there is still a lot to understand and improve.